Wednesday – May 28, 2025

 AI in Your Toolbox: Boosting Efficiency for Local Government Leaders

 As a local government manager, you’re juggling a lot.
 But what if AI could help lighten the load?
-In this panel session, we’ll hear from your colleagues around the state who’ve already tapped into the power of AI to boost efficiency and streamline operations.
-Panelists will share real-world examples of how AI is making a difference in their productivity.
-Plus, we’ll share some AI policies from cities and counties to help you navigate the challenges and opportunities AI brings.
+In this session, you’ll hear from colleagues who have already tapped into the power of AI to boost efficiency and streamline operations.
+They will share real-world examples of how AI is making a difference in their productivity.
+Plus, learn about some AI policies from cities and counties to help you navigate the challenges and opportunities that AI brings.
 Think of it as adding a high-powered tool to your managerial toolkit—one that can work 24/7 and never need a coffee break.

 2:00 p.m. – 3:15 p.m.